learning-zone/java-basics/collections-questions.md

 **Collection**

-Collection interface is at the root of the hierarchy.
+**Collection interface** is at the root of the hierarchy.
 Collection interface provides all general purpose methods which all collections classes must support (or throw UnsupportedOperationException).
-It extends Iterable interface which adds support for iterating over collection elements using the “for-each loop” statement.
+It extends **Iterable** interface which adds support for iterating over collection elements using the “for-each loop” statement.

 **List**

-Lists represents an ordered collection of elements.
+Lists represents an **ordered collection** of elements.
 Using lists, we can access elements by their integer index (position in the list), and search for elements in the list. index start with 0, just like an array.

-Some useful classes which implement List interface are – ArrayList, CopyOnWriteArrayList, LinkedList, Stack and Vector.
+Some useful classes which implement List interface are – **ArrayList**, **CopyOnWriteArrayList**, **LinkedList**, **Stack** and **Vector**.

 **Set**

-Sets represents a collection of sorted elements.
+Sets represents a collection of **sorted** elements.
 Sets do not allow the duplicate elements.
 Set interface does not provides no guarantee to return the elements in any predictable order; though some Set implementations store elements in their natural ordering and guarantee this order.

-Some useful classes which implement Set interface are – ConcurrentSkipListSet, CopyOnWriteArraySet, EnumSet, HashSet, LinkedHashSet and TreeSet.
+Some useful classes which implement Set interface are – **ConcurrentSkipListSet**, **CopyOnWriteArraySet**, **EnumSet**, **HashSet**, **LinkedHashSet** and **TreeSet**.

 **Map**